martinchong/take-home/README.md

 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

 You can start adding .md files to the _posts folder as well as their cover images to public/assets/blog/*.
 The blog posts should be generated to the website after.

+If any of the components seem out of place, that is because for simplicity sake, I used some of my personal code from my personally projects.